toyhtowdomasydyt/wagg/README.md

 ## Description

-WAGG app for simply get data from openweathermap and stor it in database
+WAGG it's an simple app for getting data from openweathermap and storing it in database

 ## Running the app